- Holidays and Celebrations

 Ticket To Ride

-This is one of my favourite games.
+Personally, this is one of my favourite games.

 Players collect cards that enable them to create train routes.
 The longer the route the more points you get.
 You also have Destination Tickets, which, when fulfilled, earn you points as well.